-A number of imaging techniques, including CT scan, MRI, PET scanning, and endorectal ultrasound, can be used to define the extent of tumour spread before treatment (see Imaging for colon cancer and Imaging for rectal cancer).
+A number of imaging techniques, including CT scan, MRI, PET scanning, and endorectal ultrasound, can be used to define the extent of tumour spread before treatment.
 There is, however, no known, reliable, preoperative staging system that correlates accurately with patient survival.